microsoft/azurelinux/toolkit/docs/how_it_works/0_intro.md

 ### High-level build flow

  The build process can be split into three components: tooling, package generation, and image generation.
-When building, `make` options can be used to build Mariner from end to end or to download prebuilt artifacts.
+When building, `make` options can be used to build Azure Linux from end to end or to download prebuilt artifacts.

 ```mermaid
 flowchart LR